top of page

 1. Viral Rashes

 These often appear during or after a viral illness.
-They may look like flat pink or red spots with small bumps and usually don’t itch.
+They may look like flat pink or red spots with small bumps and are usually not itchy.

 Baby with red rash on back, seated on colorful mat.
 Skin irritation visible; setting is bright and soft.
 No text present.